SO-Close-Vote-Reviewers/SO-Close-Vote-Reviewers.github.io/room/meetings/_posts/2017-01-16-January-2017-meeting.md

 #### 1. [Do we need to watch our tone more?](http://chat.stackoverflow.com/rooms/108179/conversation/2017-january-topic-1)

-Stick to the prescribed CV reasons when making requests, don't use deconstructive language when describing a question.
+Stick to the prescribed CV reasons when making requests, and always use constructive language when describing a question.
 We already require members to act professionally and with a high standard.

 #### 2. [Do we still want to engage in burnination requests?](http://chat.stackoverflow.com/rooms/108179/conversation/2017-january-topic-2)